tnyeanderson/heart-sms-web/README.md

 Before you will be able to use this, you should create a Heart account from the [Android app](https://github.com/tnyeanderson/heart-sms-android).
 To use this web app, you have two should build and run the web app locally, or deploy it to your own hosting location, using the build steps below.

-## Build Setup
+## Build setup

-First, copy `public/config/web-config.json.example` to `public/config/web-config.json` and edit as needed.
+First, copy `public/config/web-config.js.example` to `public/config/web-config.js` and edit as needed.
 The defaults are set to the default local development ports.
 In production, `useSSL` *must* be true and there should be hostnames instead of IPs for your production backend.
-If using the Caddyfile provided, the `baseUrl` and `websocketsUrl` are the same.
+If using the Caddyfile provided, the `baseUrl` and `websocketsUrl` are the same (example: `api.heart.lan`).

 Getting up and running is very easy.
 You will need `npm` installed: